 Wednesday’s Physical Health class was very exciting; my bet with Lilly was all our homeroom class could talk about, so the upperclassmen were eager to see how it all played out.
 The epic game we were tasked to play was… Manhunt.
 All that suspense just for a game of hide and seek.
 With Angel, Elyse, Finn, Storm, and Teagan on my team, we rocked the game.
 It helped that the coaches gave us the go-ahead to use the rest of the school as our hiding place–the locker rooms, the gymnasium, the classrooms, the gardens… The only place off limits was the library.
 We found more of Lilly’s team than they did of mine, so Coach Nemo declared us the winners!
 Which, if you remember, means Lilly owed me a favor.

-Val took me to meet with Professor Penn on Thursday evening; we ate dinner while I asked them the questions I had thought up for my History of Magick assignment.
-My homework for Astronomy, Advanced Magick, World Literature, Magickal Properties, Chemistry, and Language Essentials was all the same: review the first chapter of the virtual textbook and complete the online quiz created by each individual professor.
+Val took me to meet with Professor Penn on Thursday evening; we ate dinner while I asked her the questions I had thought up for my History of Magick assignment.
+My homework for Astronomy, Advanced Magick, World Literature, Magickal Properties, Chemistry, and Language Essentials were all the same: review the first chapter of the virtual textbook and complete the online quiz created by each individual professor.
 My Political Science assignment was the only other like History of Magick; we were expected to choose an event in magickal history and write an essay on the political ramifications.
 Since I was considering using the same event for both assignments–the creation of a new coven among a group of influential witches who had all left their own families–I made sure to slip in some political questions for Professor Penn.
-They didn’t seem to mind at all, and they even stopped Val from trying to stop me.
+She didn’t seem to mind at all, and she even stopped Val from trying to stop me.